klein0r/fhem-docker/README.md

 # FHEM Docker Base

+This is a template for a docker based fhem installation.
+It contains a lot of services and is preconfigured / ready to start.

 ## Contains

 - FHEM + haus-automatisierung.com FHEM frontend style + Tablet UI + ABFALL Module
-- MQTT configured
+- MQTT (configured)
-- mySQL-Logging
+- mySQL-Logging (configured)
+- NodeRed
+- HA-Bridge
+- Grafana

 ## Requirements